The OpenAP Handbook

 Synopsis

 Welcome to the OpenAP handbook, a comprehensive guide to unlocking the full potential of the OpenAP aircraft performance library.
-This book is designed to help you navigate the vast capabilities of OpenAP, an open-source initiative that has been revolutionizing the field of air transport research since its inception in 2019.
+This book is designed to help you navigate the vast capabilities of OpenAP, an open-source initiative that has been revolutionizing air transport research since its inception in 2019.

-Whether you are a seasoned expert or new to the field, this manual helps you navigate the OpenAP library.
-The goal is to equip you with the knowledge and skills necessary to leverage OpenAP for your research.
-So, let us embark on this journey together and explore the possibilities that OpenAP has to offer.
+Each chapter provides detailed insights into the underlying concepts, methodologies, and best practices, empowering you to make the most of OpenAP.
+Whether you’re a seasoned expert or new to the field, this manual will help you navigate the OpenAP library effectively.
+The goal is to equip you with the knowledge and skills necessary to leverage OpenAP in your research.
+Let’s embark on this journey together and explore the possibilities that OpenAP has to offer.

 This online book is created with Quarto.
 To learn more about Quarto books, visit https://quarto.org/docs/books.